Stay informed Subscribe to our Blog

 These clone copies can be used for a number of purposes, but chiefly for testing, where they will have no impact on your workloads’ normal operations.

-While the Google and IBM cloud-based file share services discussed earlier in this article require a degree of effort to configure, Cloud Volumes Cloud requires much less.
-In a large part this is due to the use of the OnCommand® Cloud Manager, which is used to deploy and manage Cloud Volumes Cloud instances.
+While the open-source cloud-based file share services discussed earlier in this article require a degree of effort to configure, Cloud Volumes ONTAP requires much less.
+In a large part this is due to the use of the NetApp Cloud Manager, which is used to deploy and manage Cloud Volumes ONTAP instances.

-As we have seen in this series, cloud-based file shares can range from being fully-managed solutions, such as Amazon EFS and Azure Files, to completely self-managed, such as GlusterFS in the Google Cloud Platform.
+As we have seen in this series, cloud-based file shares can range from being fully-managed solutions, such as Amazon EFS, Amazon FSx, Google Cloud Filestore, and Azure Files, to completely self-managed, such as GlusterFS.